Shivaraj-Panishettar/LiDAR_Object_Detection/README.md

 ### **OpenPCDet**
 OpenPCDet specializes in 3D object detection and is tailored specifically for processing point cloud data.
 It provides a comprehensive set of implementations for several state-of-the-art algorithms.
 This toolbox is perfect for real-time applications, enabling efficient and accurate detection of objects in dynamic environments.

+### **ComplexV4**
+ComplexV4 is an advanced architecture designed for 3D object detection, focusing on enhancing the accuracy and efficiency of Lidar data processing.
+With its unique approach to feature extraction and processing, ComplexV4 achieves impressive results on benchmark datasets.
+It’s particularly well-suited for environments with high object density, making it a valuable addition to our toolkit.

 ## 🚀 Techniques

 Here are some key techniques we’ll be exploring: